rithin-jose/Cpp-basics/functions/functions.md

-A function is a named part of a program which when invoked from other parts of the program performs a specific task and may or maynot return a value.
+A function is a named part of a program which when invoked from other parts of the program performs a specific task and may or may not return a value.